-- ML 701 Ministry of the Word or Expository Preaching (ML 702) - ML 720 Pastoral Ministries or Counseling Skills (CO 701) - ML 721 Church Administration and Leadership - ML 750 Conflict Ministry - ML 795 Contemporary Issues in Pentecostal Ministry - ML 798 Leading and Mobilizing Laity or Church Music and Worship (ML 725)
+Students with a concentration in Ministry Leadership are required to complete ML 701 Ministry of the Word or Expository Preaching (ML 702).
+They are also required to complete ML 720 Pastoral Ministries or Counseling Skills (CO 701).
+Twelve (12) credit hours of ministry leadership electives (courses with a ML prefix) are also required.
+Here are just a few:

+- ML 721 Church Administration and Leadership - ML 727 Formational Leadership - ML 728 Developing Congregational Prayer Ministry - ML 750 Conflict Ministry - ML 750 Foundations for Wholistic Mission - ML 784 Coaching, Mentoring, and Leadership Development - ML 795 Contemporary Issues in Pentecostal Ministry - ML 798 Leading and Mobilizing Laity

-Students have the option of selecting other courses with the approval of the pastoral ministries advisor in areas in and/or related to pastoral ministries.
+With the approval of the pastoral ministries advisor, students have the option of selecting other courses in, or relating to, pastoral ministries.